 A lecture course covering the equilibrium of point objects and extended objects in two and three dimensions using vector algebra.
 Also discussed are distributed forces, structures, friction, and moments of inertia in two and three dimensions.
-Three hours lecture per week, Credit, three semester hours.
-(Pre or Corequisite: MAT 1613 and PHY 2313 or PHY 2413)
+Three hours lecture per week.
+Credit, three semester hours.
+(Pre or Corequisite: MAT 1613 and PHY 2313)